 If a significant bank does not comply with prudential requirements, or there are problems with the bank’s management or its ability to cover risks, the ECB can adopt measures under the Single Supervisory Mechanism (SSM) to remedy the situation.
 It can also impose enforcement measures and sanctions.

 Supervisory measures aim to ensure that supervised banks take the necessary action at an early stage to address problems related to the prudential requirements set out by relevant Union law.

 For example, the ECB can require banks to:

 - submit a plan to restore compliance with supervisory requirements

 - apply a specific provisioning policy or treatment of assets in terms of own funds requirements

 - use their net profits to strengthen own funds

-- restrict or prohibit distributions to shareholders or holders of AT1 instruments
+- adhere to ECB restrictions on, or prohibitions of, distributions to shareholders or holders of AT1 instruments

 For a more detailed account of these points, please consult the Capital Requirements Directive (CRD).

 ECB decisions that impose supervisory measures may be reviewed by the Administrative Board of Review at the request of the bank concerned.